kiranma72/abdm-docs/content/5-building-a-phr-app/create-abha-address/_index.md

 **Create ABHA Address**

-The user can also create a user defined name on the HIE-CM that can be linked to this ABHA number. for example: ramesh123@abdm, so that's easy to remember for them.
+The user can also create a user defined name on the HIE-CM that can be linked to this ABHA number. for example: ramesh123@abdm, so that's easy to remember.

 It is also possible to create an ABHA address that is not linked to an ABHA number on the HIE-CM using mobile, name, age & gender.